kenjlacey/Library-Carpentry-spreadsheets/_episodes/03-dates-as-data.md

 >
 > You can see that some entries have been added more recently,
-> and even though the person adding them intended 2015,
+> and even though the person adding them intended 2015, {: .discussion}
-> Excel has actually used the current year (2017).
-{: .discussion}

-> ## Exercise 2
+> ## Challenge 2: pulling hour, minute and second out of the current time
 >
-> Challenge: pulling hour, minute and second out of the current time
 >
 > Current time and date are best retrieved using the functions `NOW()`, which
 > returns the current date and time, and `TODAY()`, which returns the current